 We generally treat information collected by cookies and other tracking technologies as non‑personal information.
 However, to the extent that IP addresses or similar identifiers are considered personal information by local law, we also treat cookie information with identifiers as personal information.
 If we combine non-personal information with personal information, then the combined information will be treated as your personal information for as long as it remains combined.

 We use both first-party and third-party cookies on our Services.
-First-party cookies are cookies that are placed on your device by us, while third-party cookies are set by parties other than Jobiak.
-Third-party cookies are operated by third parties that can recognize your device both when it visits the Jobiak Services and when it visits other websites or mobile apps.
-Jobiak does not control how third-party cookies are used, and we encourage you to check the websites of any third-party cookie providers for more information about how they use cookie information.
+First-party cookies are cookies that are placed on your device by us, while third-party cookies are set by parties other than AllJobs.
+Third-party cookies are operated by third parties that can recognize your device both when it visits the AllJobs Services and when it visits other websites or mobile apps.
+AllJobs does not control how third-party cookies are used, and we encourage you to check the websites of any third-party cookie providers for more information about how they use cookie information.

 We may use other tracking technologies similar to cookies while you use or access our Services, like web beacons, flash cookies, or pixels.
 These technologies also help us understand how you use our Services.
 We use the following technologies: